-- 2. Align the notch in the left end of the tube with the key of the left air channel hole.
-Using a "Wise grip" hold the tube and lock it in place by turning the tube as shown.
+2. Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube.
 Make sure the notch reaches the end of the key way.

-Repeat for center back tube. - 3.
-Put the baffle in place. - 4.
-Repeat steps 1 and 2 for the two other tubes. - 5.
+- 3. Repeat steps 1 and 2 for the two tubes in the back then install the baffle before installing the two front tubes. - 4.
 To remove the tubes use the above steps in reverse order.

-Note that secondary air tubes (A) can be replaced without removing the baffle board (B).
-See exploded view for tube installation order.
+Note that secondary air tubes (B) can be replaced without removing the baffle board (A) and that all tubes are identical.